Solomon composed three thousand proverbs, and his songs numbered a thousand and five.1 Kings 4:32 (BSB)

 Once digested, already we can begin to decode Ode One and drink from the spring of hidden wisdom from which it abides; perfectly validating each of the scriptures, despite the three separate schools-of-thought and cultural origins from which they originate through the lens of mainstream conception:

 Verse One, in context, validates the divine authority Jesus’ teaching actually possesses as the Son of God; reverting to His eternal sovereignty as the Elohim Trinity Godhead (Father, Son, Holy Spirit) as a whole.
+To no surprise, we also see the theme of this ode confirmed in Isaiah 28:5:

 Verse Two is where we find the meat of this ode.
 As stated before, we see Jesus’ teaching serving as the key in understanding the prophetic implications being said here; and all through out verses three and four as well.